 It’s a very similar recipe to my garlic herb almond cheese spread, except this recipe has a few more ingredients.

 In addition to the vegetables you see above, another key ingredient is a few tablespoons of refined coconut oil to firm it up and keep it in a ball shape.
 But not to worry, refined coconut oil is being used, so there is no coconut flavour, at all.

 If you prefer to keep the recipe oil-free, you’ll still be able to form it into a ball but it won’t keep its shape and it won’t be as firm.
 It will be more of a loose spread, which is perfectly fine and just as delicious!

 When it comes to the herb coating, parsley is a go-to herb for me in recipes, so that is what I chose to cover the ball.

 If you prefer to use another herb like dill or chives, (both of which are perfect!), feel free to do so.

-Serve it with anything you would serve with a regular cheese ball!
+Serve it cold and with anything you would serve with a regular cheese ball!
 Some ideas:

 - Small pieces of crusty bread